For information on Plant Health and Brexit see the Plant Health EU Exit guidance page

 SASA provides the following scientific support on plant health to the Scottish Government in support of Scottish and EU plant health legislation.

-If you wish to find out more information or contact us about a plant health issue, please email Plant Health at SASA.
-For plant health inspections, refer to the section below relating to the Horticulture and Marketing Unit.
+If you wish to find out more information or contact us about a non-urgent plant health issue, please email Plant Health at SASA.
+For plant health inspections or urgent enquiries, refer to the section below relating to the Horticulture and Marketing Unit.

 PLANT HEALTH ADVICE

 SASA provides scientific, technical and policy advice to the Scottish Government on:

 - contingency planning for eradication or containment of plant pests or pathogens;

 - risk assessments for plant pests and pathogens moving in or on traded plant material; and

 - all aspects of the technical and scientific services provided (below).